 Very often, the best thing you can do for the needy person is to recruit outside help.
 You’re (probably) not a professional counselor or social worker so you may not know precisely what services this person should pursue.
-But you can direct them to small groups ministry leader, pastor, or counselor who can determine next steps and find resources to deal with their concerns, particularly if they face serious financial and emotional problems.
+But you can direct them to a small groups ministry leader, pastor, or counselor who can determine the next steps and find resources to deal with their concerns, particularly if they face serious financial and emotional problems.

 Brown suggests confronting the sympathy seeker with the no-win situation of seemingly appealing for help while pushing people away.
 Asking for sympathy (or extending it as a group member) creates a “me against the world” or “us vs. them” dynamic that’s impossible for the small group to address.

-The cries for help can be met with compassion and patience, while requiring the needy, attention-seeking person to take ownership of her situation.
+The cries for help can be met with compassion and patience while requiring the needy, attention-seeking person to take ownership of her situation.
 You’ll want to be careful not to ignore serious concerns that require love and attention.
 But it’s also important to watch for those who dominate group sessions and resources over a long period of time.